Counter-Strike Major Championships: Tournament format

-The playoffs, now known as the New Champions stage, have featured eight teams at all Majors.
+The Playoffs, known as the New Champions stage and Champions stage beforehand, have featured eight teams at all Majors.
 All matches are best-of-three, single-elimination series.
 When the GSL format was used for group stages, group winners earned top seeds and group runner-ups earned bottom seeds.
 Each top seed played a bottom seed in quarterfinals.
 With current Swiss format seeding, the two teams that finish undefeated in the group stage earn the highest seeds.
 Two of the three lowest seeds from the group stage (teams that advance with two losses) are randomly selected to play against the high seeds.
 Two of the three middle seeds (teams that advance with one loss) are randomly selected to play each other, and the remaining two teams face each other to finalize the bracket.

 Banned players

 Valve has banned players from attending the Majors for violations of competitive integrity.
 A Valve Anti-Cheat (VAC) ban is the most common way players get banned.
-VAC is an anti-cheat program designed by Valve to detect cheats running in CS:GO.
+VAC is an anti-cheat program designed by Valve to detect cheats running in various games, including Counter-Strike.
 If cheats are detected, the account is given a permanent lifetime ban from playing on VAC-secured servers.
 Other server providers, such as FACEIT and ESEA, have their own anti-cheat systems and work with Valve to detect new cheats.
 One of the most high-profile VAC bans was given to Hovik "KQLY" Tovmassian.
 KQLY, along with several other professional players, was banned while playing for France's best team, Titan.

 Valve has also banned players from Valve-sponsored events for match fixing.
 The first Valve ban for match fixing was a response to the iBUYPOWER match fixing scandal, in which esports journalist Richard Lewis revealed that one of North America's best teams, iBUYPOWER, had thrown a match for high-value skins.
 Valve indefinitely banned seven players who were involved in the scandal from attending any Majors.
 Tyler "Skadoodle" Latham was the only iBUYPOWER player not to be banned, as he did not receive any payment after the game.
 Valve would later make the bans permanent, causing some controversy in the Counter-Strike community.
 Although tournament organizers ESL and DreamHack lifted their own bans on the former iBUYPOWER players in 2017, the Major ban effectively ended the high level careers of two of North America's best in-game leaders (Sam "DaZeD" Marine and Joshua "steel" Nissan) and Braxton "swag" Pierce.
 Skadoodle would go on to win a Major with Cloud9.
 Following the iBUYPOWER ban, there have been two other match fixing bans, resulting in nine other players being barred from the Majors.